szilard/benchm-databases/README.md

 2. For MySQL/Postgres and the analytical databases, the data has to be loaded first into the database, and only then can one run queries.
-3. For the Hadoop-based systems the data has to be copied into HDFS (much-much faster than loading it to a database) or optionally it can be tranformed into a columnar format (such as parquet).
+3. For the Hadoop-based systems the data has to be copied into HDFS (much-much faster than loading it to a database) or optionally it can be transformed into a columnar format (such as parquet).
 Queries can run readily.